-Mathematics credits must include Algebra I, Algebra II, Geometry, Trigonometry, in mathematics will earn credits; however, the credits will not be counted towards the required honors credits in math.
+Mathematics credits must include Algebra I, Algebra II, Geometry, Trigonometry, Pre-Calculus, Statistics, and/or Calculus.
+Students who take courses outside the listed courses in mathematics will earn credits; however, the credits will not be counted towards the required honors credits in math.